Last Updated on August 6, 2022

 Dubuque, IA 52002

 Sundown Mountain in Dubuque is 3 hours from Chicago.
 Just across the border in Illinois, you’ll also find Chestnut Mountain Resort, which is 35 minutes closer to Chicago!
 Chestnut Mountain has 19 ski slopes and 2 terrain parks.
+It has a few less runs compared to Sundown Mountain, but it has more slopes that are beginner friendly.
+(5 green runs compared to 2).

 Other Things to do in Dubuque